SELECTION OF DENDRIMERS AND HYPERBRANCED POLYMERS

 Polymer Factory claims to be currently the provider of the world’s largest library of advanced dendritic materials.
 Its strategy is to build values and revenues through the development, manufacturing, and sale of unique patented dendritic macromolecules.
 Its product portfolio includes monodisperse dendritic polymers built from 2,2-bis(methylol)propionic acid, such as the biocompatible bis-MPA dendrimers and dendrons.
 It is a global provider of both polyester (Boltorn™, developed by and sold in larger volumes by Perstorp) dendritic polymers and poly(ester amide) [members of Hybrane® family, see Froehling (2004), developed by and sold in larger volumes by DSM] hyperbranched polymers for research purposes.
 It also conducts contract research with focus on materials science and biomedical applications.

 Starpharma is a leader in the development of dendrimer products for pharmaceutical, life science, and other applications.
-It has two core development portfolios; namely, the VivaGel® (women’s health product) portfolio and the DEP® (Dendrimer Enhanced Product) drug delivery portfolio.
+It offers the VivaGel® women’s health product portfolio, the DEP® Dendrimer Enhanced Product drug delivery portfolio and the VIRALEZE™ antiviral nasal spray.
 It is developing several products internally and others via sales and commercial partnerships.
 VivaGel® is based on SPL7013, astodrimer sodium, a proprietary dendrimer.
 DEP® has demonstrated reproducible preclinical benefits across multiple internal and partnered DEP® programs; including improved efficacy, safety, and survival.